BEugeneSmith/scramblemytext/README.md

 Scramble My Text
 -------------------
 This app takes text and does weird stuff to it.
-Built in under two hours.
+Built initially in under two hours.
 (Twilio features added later)

-It uses flask and twilio.
-The app is deployed on Heroku [here](scramblemytext.herokuapp.com)
+It uses flask, twilio for fun, and [D3.js](http://d3js.org/) for visualization*.
+The app is deployed on Heroku [here](http://scramblemytext.herokuapp.com).

+*Initally the app used the module in the app directory named 'VisGenerate.py'.